Five-Year Extended Graduation, Completion, and Dropout Data, Class of 2010

-This page provides five-year extended longitudinal graduation, completion, and dropout data for the class of 2008 by ethnicity, gender, economic status, special education program participation, and limited English proficient identification.
+This page provides five-year extended longitudinal graduation, completion, and dropout data for the class of 2010 by race/ethnicity, gender, economic status, special education program participation, and limited English proficient identification.
 The Division of Research and Analysis masks some data to comply with federal regulations concerning student privacy, the Family Educational Rights and Privacy Act (FERPA).

-A five-year extended longitudinal graduation rate is the percentage of students from a class of beginning ninth graders who graduate by the fall one year after their anticipated graduation date; that is, within five years of beginning ninth grade.
+A five-year extended longitudinal graduation rate is the percentage of students from a class of beginning ninth graders who graduate by the fall one year after their anticipated graduation date, that is, within five years of beginning ninth grade.
 A five-year extended longitudinal completion rate is the percentage of students from the same class who complete their high school education by the fall one year after their anticipated graduation date.
 Completion may be defined as graduating, continuing in high school in the fall after graduation was expected, or receiving a General Educational Development (GED) certificate.
 A five-year extended longitudinal dropout rate is the percentage of students from the same class who, by the fall one year after their anticipated graduation date, drop out before completing their high school education.
 Dropouts are counted according to the definitions in place the years they drop out.
 The definition changed in 2005-06.
 Longitudinal rates for the classes of 2009 and 2010 are comparable to one another.
-Rates for classes in which the national dropout definition was phased in or fully incorporated (classes of 2006, 2007, 2008, and 2009) are not comparable from one class to another, nor are they comparable to rates for prior classes.
+Rates for classes in which the national dropout definition was phased in (classes of 2006, 2007, and 2008) are not comparable from one class to another, nor are they comparable to rates for prior or later classes.

 The cohort for a five-year extended longitudinal rate is established when four-year rates are calculated and consists of the same students.
 Although no students are added to the statewide five-year cohort, a student's status or district may change based on fifth year attendance or performance.
 The total number of students with final statuses at a campus, district, region, or the state may change between fall 2010 and fall 2011 because: (a) some students who continued high school in 2010 left Texas public schools by fall 2011 for reasons other than graduating, receiving GED certificates, continuing high school, or dropping out; or (b) some students who left Texas public schools by fall 2010 for reasons other than graduating, receiving GED certificates, continuing high school, or dropping out returned to Texas public schools and graduated, received GED certificates, continued high school, or dropped out by fall 2011.

 The Division of Research and Analysis calculates the five-year extended longitudinal rate for graduates by dividing the number of students who graduated by the fall one year after their anticipated graduation date by the number of students in the class: